The University of South Wales is certified to originate Direct Loans for full time Bachelor or Graduate degrees only.

 7. Schools must make available information about:

-Our International pages contain important information on medical requirements prior to entering the UK.
+The UK Government website contain important information on medical requirements prior to entering the UK.

 Our Disability and Dyslexia pages contain important information for students with disabilities, including intellectual disabilities.